esciencecenter-digital-skills/2024-07-04-insar-python-tudelft/README.md

-# 2024-07-04-insar-python-tudelft
+# Setup instructions

-Software Workshop of Processing Radar Interferometry Data with Novel Python Libraries
+This is the setup instructions for the workshop: Processing Radar Interferometry Data with Novel Python Libraries on 4th July 2024 at TU Delft.

-## Setup for the workshop

 The setup of this workshop is tested on Unix-like system (Linux, macOS, or WSL on Windows).
 If you use Windows, we recommend you use Anaconda to continue the setup.